buwilliams/learn-posthog/README.md

 ## What has helped me

-First thing to remember is that, it's like beginning a book in the middle of a series where the characters are well formed.
+First thing to remember: starting a new job is like beginning a book in the middle of a series where the characters are well formed and the story is far along.
 It's fair to say, you have no idea what is going on.
 You can read words and understand but not understand why they are being said.

 *My goal is to develop a solid mental model for the codebase.*